DarinEvanow/nanodegree-data-structures/P1/explanation_5.md

 the block.
 When inserting a block into the blockchain, we make sure the new block references not only the previous block in the linked list, but also that it has a reference to the previous blocks hash.
 Our blockchain will have similar O(n) for the operations on it, though creating new blocks does take extra time depending on the difficulty of the hash function.
+The space complexity is O(n), as we need to store each block in the blockchain.